 - submit your training programme to a recognised Scottish Credit and Qualifications Framework (SCQF) Credit Rating Body

 - have your training developed as a qualification

-Planning ahead can help you save money.
-You might be able to negotiate a discount by making a group booking a course, or you could send just one person on a training course and ask them to teach others in your business when they've finished.
+You may be able to negotiate a discount by making a group booking for a course, or you could send just one employee on a training course and ask them to teach others in your business when they've finished.